opensource111111/tekken-8-mod-manager/README.md

       10th April 2024
       - Added a button to open ~mods and logicmods folders
       - Change colour of UI titlebar
-      - Added an indent the lists of mods under each folder
+      - Added an indent to the lists of mods under each folder
       - Corrected a path issue when using the python script under Linux